LAB02-Research/HASS.Agent-MediaPlayer/README.md

 **IMPORTANT: Only install the latest release if you're on Home Assistant 2022.5!
 If you're running an ealier release, use release 2022.4.21**

-Under active development; the latest beta (2022.12.0-beta1) is needed to actually use this.
+Under active development; the latest beta of HASS.Agent ([2022.12.0-beta3](https://github.com/LAB02-Research/HASS.Agent/releases/tag/2022.12.0-beta3)) is needed to actually use this.

 ----